Anonymous6598/My_Maps/README.md

 # My_Maps
 Just maps, nothing else.
 If you like simplicity -- it's your choice.
-Now with search and Open AI GPT-4o model assistant.
+Now with search and Open AI GPT-4o (Phi3) model assistant.
+And now it supports Copilot+PC laptops.

 ## Windows